Ceqell/pdf-duplicator/README.md

 **"pdf-duplicator" has been renamed to "pdf-duplicator-combiner".**

-This project has moved to a new home; all future updates, bug fixes, and new features will be published in the new repository :)
+This project has moved to a new home; all future updates, bug fixes, and new features will be published in the new repository, cheers! :)

 ### https://github.com/Ceqell/pdf-duplicator-combiner